Documenting

 with people for scale

-left end and oblique
+left end and oblique view of front

 left end: garland